Covid-19: What are the symptoms and what protocols are in place to deal with suspected cases?

 - In Italy, the provinces, Lombardy, Piemonte, Veneto and Emilia – Romagna

-- in a hospital or healthcare centre where people are being treated for coronavirus.
+- in an overseas hospital or healthcare centre where people are being treated for coronavirus (call 1850 24 1859);

+- or, if you have been to one of the above locations and have symptoms of the virus (call your GP/ED).

 If you’ve been to an affected area in the last 14 days and have a cough, fever (high temperature), feel short of breath or have difficulty breathing, you should:

-- phone your GP, emergency department (ED) or student healthcare centre immediately;
+- phone your GP, emergency department (ED) immediately, or 112/999 if you do not have a GP;

 - stay indoors;